 Tinubu, Atiku, Obi's Interest, 4 Other Key Political Facts About Edo Governorship Election

-• The Edo next governorship election will be held on Saturday, September 21, and five political facts about the state have emerged
+• The Edo next governorship election will be held on Saturday, September 21, and five political facts about the poll and the state have emerged

-• However, one of the political facts about the poll is its impact on the presidential ambitions of Atiku Abubakar, Peter Obi and the second term bid of President Bola Tinubu
+• One of the key political implications of the poll is its impact on the presidential ambitions of Atiku Abubakar, Peter Obi, and President Bola Tinubu's bid for a second term

-The Saturday governorship election is between the ruling Peoples Democratic Party (PDP) in the state, the All Progressives Congress (APC) with federal might, and the Labour Party, the third force.
+The governorship election is between the ruling Peoples Democratic Party (PDP) in the state, the All Progressives Congress (APC) with federal might, and the Labour Party (LP), the third force.

 Read also